Foradian

 Foradian Technologies is a privately held software provider of ERP Solutions for education institutions.
-Foradian is based in Bangalore, Karnataka, India.
-The technical office of the firm is situated in Bengaluru, Karnataka, India.
+Foradian is based in Bangalore (Bengaluru), Karnataka, India.

-The company's flagship product Fedena is an open source school management software that is used in over 40,000 schools and 20 million users in over 100 countries.
+Fedena is an open source school management software developed by the company, used in over 100 countries.
 A notable implementation of Fedena is its use in over 15,000 schools in the state of Kerala, India.
 The Education Department of the Government of Kerala has used Fedena in a state program named Sampoorna to automate the system and process of over 15,000 schools in the state.
 Uzity is a virtual learning environment and course management system developed by Foradian that assists teachers and students to collaborate and learn the contents of different courses.